 It would be easy to under estimate Aerdran the Thunderer.
-Despite his name, he was a quiet one, probably because he appeared as a thundercloud, but in his case, silence wasn’t not a cover for stupidity.
-He was observant, insightful and kept it most of what he noodled out to himself.
+Despite his name, he was a quiet one, probably because he appeared as a thundercloud, but in his case, silence wasn’t a cover for stupidity.
+He was observant, insightful and kept most of what he noodled to himself.
 When he needed to communicate, thunder, lightning and color reflected his mood and meaning in a language only his sister Lillandra followed easily.

 Sangrar didn’t have a Mother Nature, but it did have a Father Nature in Aerdran.
 He was the sort of god a druid could love, a true czar over everything green or having four legs, and Father Zuras charged him with ordering the plant and animal kingdoms and sorting predator from pray.

 Aerdran and Lillandra were very close.
-The Primals had brought out them out together, as a pair meant to complement one another from the get go.
+The Primals had brought them out together, as a pair meant to complement one another from the get go.
 Lillandra was life, spring, renewal and creation.
 Aerdran was nature, understanding and acceptance.
 Together, they were the unending cycle of life and death and rebirth.

 Aerdran and Lillandra could feel the world’s pain after the Battle of Molten Fire and tried to patch things up, but it was like trying to stop Jack the Ripper’s handiwork with a Bounty quicker picker upper and a roll of Scotch tape until Nyllen helped with his little ditty.
 To Aerdran’s ears (close your eyes and imagine a cloud with ears, I dare you), earthsong sounded absolutely heavenly.
 Nyllen’s music had amped up Spirit’s magik tenfold.